elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

    ![Confirm Elyra version](../images/recipes/deploying-elyra-with-opendatahub/jupyterlab-confirm-elyra-version.png)

-Next, you'll create a runtime configuration.
+Next, you'll create a runtime configuration if you already have Kubeflow deployed in this cluster.
+If you don't have Kubeflow installed skip the next section.

 ## Create a Kubeflow Pipelines runtime configuration